TasneemMohammed/AI-Lab-Material/README.md

 # AI Lab Material (Computer Science, Alexandria University)
 ### Prepared By Tasneem Selim

-Implemented AI algorithms and prepared the following programming topics:
+This repository contains some AI visualizations in addition to AI algorithms implementation using Python:

 1- Intro to programming with Python
    * Ref: [Python documentation](https://docs.python.org/3/tutorial/index.html)